AnaWaldila/dcad/README.md

  <b>Figure 10:</b> DCAD - PDF Window
 </p>

-The user has the option to search a register in program, in principal menu, option "Buscar" (Search).
-Then, it can choose a provider or a material.
-If the option is search a provider, a new window opens, Figure 11, the user has some options: "Inserir novo Fornecedor" (register new provider), "Excluir" (delete a provider, in this case, the provider that is selected in blue) and "Alterar" (change a provider, in this case, the provider that is selected in blue).
-"Inserir novo Fornecedor" and "Alterar" opens the same window presents in Figure 2.
-"Excluir" opens a conversation's window where question if the user is certainly to delete the provider.
-Delete a provider automaticaly delete all materials with him relationated.
+The user has the option to search for a register in the program, in the main menu, option “Buscar” (Search).
+Then the user can choose a provider or a material.
+If the option is to search for a provider, a new window opens, Figure 11, and the user has some options: "Inserir novo Fornecedor" (register new provider), "Excluir" (delete a provider, in this case, the provider that is selected in blue) and "Alterar" (change a provider, in this case the provider selected in blue).
+"Inserir novo Fornecedor" and "Change" open the same window shown in Figure 2.
+"Delete" opens a conversation window showing a question if the user should certainly delete the provider.
+Deleting a provider automatically deletes all related materials.

 <div>
 <img src="Figures/DCAD_ProviderFind.png" width="50%">